philip928lin/AgriHydro/README.md

 More control options can be found at https://pysd-cookbook.readthedocs.io/en/latest/.

 ## AquaCrop
-The input files for our study crops, such as Rice and Soybean, are provided For more detail about AquaCrop, please find it at http://www.fao.org/aquacrop.
+The input files for our study crops, such as Rice and Soybean, are provided.
+For more detail about AquaCrop, please find it at http://www.fao.org/aquacrop.